gumption/lifelines/docs/Survival Analysis intro.rst

 The red lines denote the lifespan of individuals where the death event has been observed, and the blue lines denote the lifespan of the right-censored individuals (deaths have not been observed).
-If we are asked to estimate the average lifetime of our population, and we naivly decided to *not* included the right-censored individuals, it is clear that we would be serverly underestimating the true average lifespan.
+If we are asked to estimate the average lifetime of our population, and we naively decided to *not* included the right-censored individuals, it is clear that we would be severely underestimating the true average lifespan.

 Furthermore, if we instead simply took the mean of *all* observed lifespans, including the current lifespans of right-censored instances,